tmalsburg/py-span-task/SpanishOperationSpan-MalsburgVasishth2013/README.md

 # A Spanish Operation Span Task

 This test battery includes material for conducting an operation span task in which the participants have to memorize high-frequency Spanish target words.
-This task was used in a eyetracking study by Titus von der Malsburg and Shravan Vasishth ([Language and Cognitive Processes, 2013](http://www.tandfonline.com/doi/abs/10.1080/01690965.2012.728232)).
+This task was used in an eyetracking study by Titus von der Malsburg and Shravan Vasishth ([Language and Cognitive Processes, 2013](http://www.tandfonline.com/doi/abs/10.1080/01690965.2012.728232)).
 See the article for details about how the test material was compiled.

 ## Running the test